-I'm planning to put a downloadable version of the book here, but in the meantime you can either proceed directly to the Introduction or stay on this page for a discussion of my 'cover image.'
+You can download a free pdf version of the book here or, if you'd rather read the book online, you can either proceed directly to the Introduction or stay on this page for a discussion of my cover image.

 The image comes from an eighteenth-century edition of Quintilian’s Institutio oratoria, which I haven't read, so I don't know how the image related to its content.